Why The Willows is Unique

 Dementia can affect thinking functions such as memory, attention, language and problem solving.
 The most common forms of progressive dementia are Alzheimer’s disease, vascular dementia, front temporal dementia and Lewy body dementia.

-The Skilled Nursing & Rehabilitation Center offers educational and support services for dementia.
+Muncy Place offers educational and support services for dementia.
 These include, but are not limited to, public speaking engagements, educational materials and information regarding local support groups.